sahiltyagi4/sahiltyagi4.github.io/index.md

 <!-- "markdown=1" lets kramdown render inner markdown -->
 <div class="news-window" markdown="1">

+- **11/2025** - Attending SC25 in St. Louis, MO to present my _OmniFed_ work and talk about all things federated learning, privacy and agentic workflows!
+Please feel free to connect!

 - **09/2025** — Serving on program committee of the 40th IEEE International Parallel & Distributed Processing Symposium ([IPDPS'26](https://www.ipdps.org/)).

 - **09/2025** — *OmniFed: A Modular Framework for Configurable Federated Learning from Edge to HPC* accepted at the Extreme Heterogeneity and AI Convergence in HPC workshop to be held at Supercomputing'25.